Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: Introduction

-Among some other curious features revealed using the formulation based on the far-field modal decomposition for a stratified fluid with a parallel shear current was the qualitatively different behaviour of the wavefronts of surface and interfacial waves propagating over the same currents.
+Among some other curious features revealed using the formulation based on the far-field modal decomposition was the qualitatively different behaviour of the wavefronts of surface and interfacial waves propagating over the same flows.
 For example, the wavefront of the surface ring wave in a two-layer fluid with a piecewise-constant current of increasing strength approaching a critical value was elongated in the direction of the flow, while the wavefront of the interfacial wave was squeezed.
-This phenomenon was linked to the presence of long-wave instability of plane waves tangent to the ring wave and propagating in the downstream and upstream directions for a sufficiently strong current (see \citet{KZ} and \citet{O, BM, BC, LM}).
-Similar effects were shown to take place in a two-layer fluid with a two-parameter family of upper-layer currents $\displaystyle u_0 = \gamma \left ( (z+d)/d \right )^\alpha$ for a sufficiently small value of $\alpha$ (with $-d$ denoting the position of the interface) by \cite{K20, HKG} and in a three-layer fluid for a current with a constant vertical shear (for the second interfacial mode) by \cite{TABK}.
+This phenomenon was linked to the presence of long-wave instability of plane waves tangent to the ring wave and propagating in the downstream and upstream directions for sufficiently strong currents (see \citealt{KZ} and \citealt{O, BM, BC, LM}).
+Similar effects were shown to take place in a two-layer fluid with a two-parameter family of upper-layer currents $\displaystyle u_0 = \gamma \left ( (z+d)/d \right )^\alpha$ for sufficiently small values of $\alpha$ (with $-d$ denoting the position of the interface) by \cite{K, HKG} and in a three-layer fluid for a current with a constant vertical shear (for the second interfacial mode) by \cite{TABK}.

-Interestingly, while ring waves associated with the singular solution of the generalised Burns condition have been studied, the waves associated with the general solution were overlooked.
-Their role as describing plane waves tangent to the ring wave was understood only recently, in connection with the kinematic consideration of the so-called “hybrid waves” consisting of a part of a ring wave and two tangent plane waves \citep{HKG}.
-One of the aims of the present study is to better understand the role of the amplitude equation corresponding to the general solution of the generalised Burns condition.
-The overarching aim of the paper is to study the evolution of perturbed nonlinear plane, ring and hybrid waves (consisting of a part of a ring wave and two tangent plane waves) within the scope of both the full two-dimensional Boussinesq-type equations for surface waves \citep{P} and the relevant reduced amplitude equations.
+Interestingly, while ring waves associated with the singular solution of the equation for the function $k(\theta)$ (for example, the generalised Burns condition (\ref{GB})) have been studied, waves associated with the general solution were overlooked.
+Their role in describing plane waves tangent to the ring wave was understood only recently, in connection with the kinematic consideration of hybrid wavefronts on depth-dependent parallel shear flows \citep{HKG}, while the related amplitude equation has not been considered at all.
+One of the aims of the present study is to derive this new amplitude equation

+which we call the KdV$\theta$ equation, and understand its role.
+The overarching aim of the paper, however, is to study the evolution of perturbed nonlinear plane, ring and hybrid waves within the scope of the full 2D Boussinesq--Peregrine system for surface waves \citep{P} and to identify features which can be described using the reduced amplitude equations.